SheltonZhaoK/Algorithmic_Leave_One_Out_Unfairness/README.md

 ## Evaluation of algorithmic leave one out unfairness of state-of-the-art machine learning and deep learning models
 ![First_figure](./First_figure.png)
-In this work, different computational approaches of Machine Learning fairness are evaluated, and a multi-objective evolutionary algorithms for ML fairness estimator is implemented.

-September 2022 – Present
+In this work, a parallelized system to quantify algorithmic Leave-one-out unfairness of FFNN and Logistic Regression is implemented, which can also be applied to any other classifiers.